mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 NOTE - MY THOUGHTS IN THIS AREA STILL NEED TO BE INFORMED BY WIDER READING ON EXISTING RESEARCH.

-Face to face coding communities, especially with familiies have a large range of behaviours and potential.
+Face to face coding communities, especially with families have a large range of behaviours and potential.

 As explored previously the literature on design for face to face communities is sparce.

-While present in fields of participatory digitaal design Even more sparce is help on designing to allow the community of game makers to develop tgheir own practices.
+While present in fields of participatory digitaal design Even more sparce is help on designing to allow the community of game makers to develop their own practices.

 I share a synthesis of my findings here.